 Chair of the National Catholic Safeguarding Commission

-Baroness Scotland QC served as HM Attorney General from July 2007 to May 2010 she has vast experience in a range of areas including Constitutional Law; Anti-Corruption; Strategic Advice; Family Law and Human Rights.
+Baroness Scotland KC served as HM Attorney General from July 2007 to May 2010 she has vast experience in a range of areas including Constitutional Law; Anti-Corruption; Strategic Advice; Family Law and Human Rights.

 Advising governments on constitutional reform and maintenance of the rule of law.
 She has also advised on a range of civil and criminal justice matters around the world.
 Particular expertise and experience in advising Commonwealth governments.